dragonraid/changelog-emitter/README.md

 # changelog-generator

-This github action fetches titles of pull requests between latest release and branch's HEAD creates changelog from them.
+This github action fetches titles of pull requests between latest release and branch's HEAD and creates changelog from them.

 ## Inputs